ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 ### SAP Support connection

-In line with our previous discussion on network connectivity, the SAProuter must be deployed in a demilitarized zone (DMZ) and the SAPROUTTAB must be configured with stringent vigilance.
+In line with our previous chapter on network connectivity, the SAProuter must be deployed in a demilitarized zone (DMZ) and the SAPROUTTAB must be configured with stringent vigilance.
 SAP's connections are encrypted by design, utilizing the SAP Secure Network Communications (SNC) protocol.

 Proper documentation and limiting connections to only those deemed absolutely necessary are essential security measures.
 Connection logs are crucial for monitoring and detecting any suspicious activities; they should be externalized to enable readability and archival purposes, even if deletion of the SAProuter service is necessary.
+For more information on best practices, see [SAP Note 1895350](https://me.sap.com/notes/1895350/E).

 Placing the SAProuter behind security devices such as firewalls and intrusion detection systems (IDS) is advisable.
 These devices can filter, analyze, and control connections toward the SAProuter to enhance security.